GuildCrafts/web-development-js/CONTRIBUTING.md

 ### Goal Quality Checklist

-- [ ] Goal issue...
+This checklist is used to assess the quality of a new goal.

-  - [ ] has a good title and overview
+- [ ] Has a good title
-  - [ ] is tagged with right `team-size-*` label
-  - [ ] is assigned to appropriate milestone for difficulty level
-- [ ] Learning contract...
+- [ ] Has all front matter / metadata (i.e. `teamSize`, `level`, `authors`)
-  - [ ] includes complete challenge rating, description, context, specifications, and quality criteria
+- [ ] Includes complete challenge rating, description, context, specifications, and quality criteria
-  - [ ] is relevant (focused closely on work similar to that of a professional JS web developer)
+- [ ] Is relevant (focused closely on work similar to that of a professional JS web developer)
-  - [ ] is reviewed and approved by a [librarian][team-librarians]
+- [ ] Is reviewed and approved by a [librarian][team-librarians]
-- [ ] Base repository for goal (optional)...
+- [ ] Scaffold repository for goal (optional)...
-  - [ ] exists and is referenced from learning contract
+  - [ ] exists and is referenced from goal
   - [ ] includes starter code

 Follow the steps below to create a high-quality learning goal.
 We also recommend that you read the wiki page [Anatomy of a Good Learning Goal](https://github.com/GuildCrafts/web-development-js/wiki/Anatomy-of-a-Good-Learning-Goal) if you are new to the process.

-### Step 0 (optional): Create a Goal Repository in GuildCrafts
+### Step 0 (optional): Create a Scaffold Repository in GuildCrafts

 You may want to provide a base repository that learners can fork when they start their project.
 These repositories should include (at minimum):

 - A `README.md` with basic introductory information about the goal
 - A `LICENSE` file with the appropriate license

-In addition, some goal repositories may include starter code, or sample data, or a manifest file (like `package.json`) that defines some key dependencies for the goal.
+In addition, some scaffold repositories may include starter code, or sample data, or a manifest file (like `package.json`) that defines some key dependencies for the goal.

 If you want include a base repo for your goal, [create a new repo][new-repo] in the [GuildCrafts][org-guildcrafts] organization.
-Look at the [template-goal-repo][template-goal-repo] for an example of what a basic goal repo would look like.
+Look at the [template-goal-repo][template-goal-repo] for an example of what a basic scaffold repo would look like.

+### Step 1: Track your Work in the Goal Library Project

+To better collaborate with other goal authors, assign yourself to the issue corresponding to the goal that you're working on.
+This issue should either be in the "Ideas & Suggestion" or "Backlog" columns of the [Goal Library project][proj-goal-lib].

+As you work on your goal, move it across the project board to the appropriate column.

+_If you are starting from scratch (not picking a goal from the backlog or suggestions), then first create an issue for your goal and add it to one of these columns._

-### Step 1: Pick a Title
+### Step 2: Pick a Title

 Choose a terse and clear title for the goal.
 Use this in both the **goal issue** and the **learning contract**.
 It should summarize _what is being built as a part of this goal_.